MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items.md

 ## Assigning Feedback Work Items

+When you are working with feedback work items in MS Collaborate, you have the ability to assign a work item to specific users in your organization, to a Microsoft feature team or division, or to another organization who is part of a multi-=party engagement.

+When you log into MS Collaborate, the system knows which organization you belong to.
+This enables the feedback forms to populate user information for your organization.

+New work items that are available for your organization to triage and assign typically have Assigned to = Active.
+Note: engagement owners can customize the forms, so the exact functionality depends on how your engagement owner configured the forms.

+When you select an people-based drop-down, you will see the name of the users in your organizations and of the other organization name(s).
+Note that any named organizations can see the work items.

+A work item assigned to you means it is your responsible to take action on the work item.

+**To assign a work item to Microsoft**, select the Microsoft organization in the Assigned to (or Partner on Point) field.

-### The Universal Partner ID
+## The Universal Partner ID for each work item

-The Universal Partner ID is an ID provided by the feedback system and shared with all users of the work item.
-This facilitates multi-party collaborations in which there is one common ID used by all parties.
+The Universal Partner ID is an ID provided by the feedback system and shared with all users who have access to the work item.
+This ID is the ID of the MS Collaborate system and is not the specific ID of any feature team engineering system.
+This new universal ID facilitates multi-party collaborations so there is one common ID used by all parties.

+Your engagement owner may decide to also include additional fields showing the specific ID in the engineering system (for example, a VSTS ID).

-### Legal agreement for collaboration
+## Legal agreement for collaboration on feedback

 In collaboration engagements, a legal agreement exists between the parties in order for them to collaborate.
 You may be asked to accept a legal agreement when you access the engagement for the first time.
 As a member of the engagement, you will be able to see the other organizations participating in the collaboration.
 Users can assign the bug to a specific organization to indicate the “partner on point.”

+## How to submit feedback in MS Collaborate

+When you want to log a new bug or submit new feedback, you first select an engagement to associate with the feedback.
+Each work item must be associated with only one engagement because the engagement and work item type determines which form to use and which organization in Microsoft to sync the feedback to.

+There are a few different ways to create new feedback:
+- from the **All Feedback** page, click the **Submit New Feedback** button.
+You will need to select an engagement and then a feedback form, or
+- from an **Engagement** list, open the engagement.
+From the Engagement details page, scroll to the **Feedback** section and click **New** beside the work item type you want to use, or
+- from the Engagement's Feedback list, click **Submit New Feedback button**.
+Because you are in the engagement, you will not need to select an engagement.

 ## How to view Feedback items